 But what about in the boxing world?
 The innovation can be a little harder to see.

 You may not have heard of it, but the Internet of Things looks set to take over.
 The idea of imbedding technology like sensors in previously ‘dumb’ equipment and monitoring their output is predicted to revolutionise everything from how our cities run to how we turn the lights off in our living rooms (thanks Alexa).
 This has translated directly to sports and sports performance, for fighters this includes a number of trackers you can fit into your handwraps to analyse your performance (We’ve reviewed the ones from Hykso, Everlast/PIQ and Corner), to receive details on what strikes and combos you’re using, how hard you’re hitting and how much work you’re getting done each round.

-Perhaps you’re considering taking up Muay Thai, or maybe you’ve been going a while and want to make sure you’re using the right equipment.
+Perhaps you’re considering taking up Muay Thai, or maybe you’ve been doing it for a while and want to make sure you’re using the right equipment.
+So what do you need for Muay Thai?
 We’re here to walk you through all of the equipment you might need.

 If you train any combat sport long enough, chances are you’ll regularly get stuck in sparring.
 In most cases your gym won’t advise you spar (at least not with headshots) unless you have a mouthguard of some sort.
 In general while different products may be more or less effective, in general they all add some amount of protection to keep your teeth safe.
 That’s common knowledge.
 But what about concussions and head trauma?
 Does having something to bite down on make you less likely to get knocked out?
 Do mouthguards help prevent knockouts?

 If you’re training often, it’s incredibly important to keep your gear clean, including your mouth guard.
 In this article we’ll be going over a couple of the steps which you can take to make sure your mouth guard is always clean and fresh, and avoid any possible hygiene issues.